 The goal of Paradise Surf Camp has always been to develop a safe, friendly camp where people feel at home.
 Turned off by surf camps overrun with rules, our goal is to create a camp that lets its guests have their freedom.
-No 8 bed dorms, no wake up calls or packed buses to spots, Paradise is a surf camp where people can come solo or with friends and feel free to do as they please.
+No 8-bed dorms, no wake-up calls or packed buses to spots, Paradise is a surf camp where people can come solo or with friends and feel free to do as they please.
 Surf the great waves in Krui, Sumatra with us!

 Paradise Surf Camp is a strong part of the local community.
 We always host events and show major sporting events here, so even if you don’t stay at Paradise, make sure you drop by for a beer, a game of billiards, and a chat.

 Sumatra is the 5th largest island in the world and one of the most important in Indonesia’s history.
 Its 1100 mile long area used to be covered in dense tropical rain forest but due to extensive deforestation and corruption that is sadly no longer the case.
 However, there is still a lot of jungle and preserves exist in numerous places that harbor endangered species like Tigers, Elephants, Orangutans, and Rhinos.
 Straddling the equator, the climate is hot and humid with water temperatures ranging from 25-29 degrees Celcius (85F or so).
 The seasons in Indonesia are typically divided into the dry season from March/April until October/November which is best for consistent, trade-wind favored surf and the wet season (December-March) where rainfall is heavier and swell is less consistent.
+Get more ideas on what to do on the Bandar Lampung Travel Guide.

 More questions?
 Check out the Frequently Asked Questions.